 It’s not true that only boring people get bored.
-But it is true that only boring people get boring in January.
+But, it is true that only boring people get boring in January.
 All this self-imposed temperance and sudden moral sanctity!
 Spare us.
 We all behaved terribly in December.
-But you trying to raise yourself above the waterline now that it’s 2020 is all a little uppish, don’t you find?
+But, you trying to raise yourself above the waterline now that it’s nearly 2024 is all a little uppish, don’t you find?

 Doing Dry January